andypike/hpstr-jekyll-theme/_posts/2014-01-01-new-year-new-blog.md

 ## That it for now

 That wraps up my first post!
 I'm looking forward to the year ahead and the challenges that it brings.
 Let's do this...

+What to chat to me about this post?
+[I'm on twitter as @andypike](http://twitter.com/andypike)